Are you looking for cool apps that pay you???

 If you've been exploring ways to make quick cash online, you've probably heard of Bing Rewards.
 These days the site is known as Microsoft Rewards, and it is an easy platform to search, shop, or play to earn points.
 You can redeem your points for gift cards, sweepstakes entries, non-profit donations, and more.

 Banatic is another site that will reward you for playing and testing games.
-In place of points, you collect “Bananas” that you use as your virtual currency.
+In place of points, you collect “Bananas” that you use as virtual currency.
 You can then put your Bananas toward a plethora of reward options, including Google Play codes or game keys.
 It's as easy as download, play, earn.

 8. Solitaire Cube